pocomane/brewed-in-the-apocalypse/bita.md

 ```

 __Sway a PC__ - When you, a protagonist, try to convince a PC leveraging something,
-you tell what you want them to do, you give them a reason,
-then  __Face the uncertain__:
+you tell what you want em to do, you give em a reason, then  __Face the uncertain__:

 - On Success the other protagonist have to choose to get a reward and do what you
   want, or get penalty and refusing to do it